particle-iot/docs/src/content/reference/device-os/firmware.md

 inteface is used (cellular or Wi-Fi).
 You can, however pass `Ethernet`, `WiFi`, or `Cellular` as this parameter, which will bind to that specific interface.
 This is most commonly used when you use cellular as your cloud connection, but listen for UDP packets on Ethernet from an isolated Ethernet LAN.

+In Device OS 6.2.0 and later, `nif` can be `Tether` to allow UDP to and from another device such as a Raspberry Pi connected by UART serial.

 ### available()